-Theorem 11.5 (Correspondence Theorem) Let N be a normal subgroup of a group G. Then $H \mapsto H/N$ is a one-to-one correspondence between the set of subgroups H containing N and the set of subgroups of G/N. Furthermore, the normal subgroups of H correspond to normal subgroups of H.
+Theorem 11.13 (Correspondence Theorem).
+Let N be a normal subgroup of a group G. Then $H \mapsto H/N$ is a one-to-one correspondence between the set of subgroups H containing N and the set of subgroups of G/N. Furthermore, the normal subgroups of G containing N correspond to normal subgroups of G/N.